-Are you the nerd in office who is used to working on excel spreadsheets and find them more professional – try these super useful wedding spreadsheetsand you’ll have your ready shaadi tools on it.
+Are you the nerd in office who is used to working on excel spreadsheets and find them more professional – try these super useful wedding spreadsheets and you’ll have your ready shaadi tools on it, perfect for planning wedding.

-Get a nice, cute one and put your to-do list on it date wise.
-You can post sticky-notes as well and this can rest on your home or office desk, reminding you to “do-things”, date-wise.
+Get a nice, cute one and put your to-do list on it date wise as part of your planning wedding.
+You can post sticky-notes as well and this can rest on your home or office desk, reminding you to “do-things”, date-wise

 8. The must-have photobucket